 St. Louis, Missouri

-Startups in St. Louis have access to $5 million in seed money through the newly created Spirit of St. Louis Fund and training and technical assistance through the Missouri Small Business Development Center.
+Startups in St. Louis have access to $5 million in seed money through the Spirit of St. Louis Fund and training and technical assistance through the Missouri Small Business Development Center.
 The city also offers affordable incubator and co-working spaces.

 Industry leaders agree that initiatives like these are essential to support entrepreneurial growth throughout the country.